linuschirchir/Analysing-PostgreSQL-Data-in-R/README.md

 - Write and execute SQL queries in R
 - Manipulate and analyse the retrieved data using `dplyr`
-- Visualize results with basic plotting functions
+- Visualise results with basic plotting functions

 Run the script as follows: